sshivamvyas/DeepLearningBasic/README.md

 # DeepLearningBasic
 Neural Network Implementation and Analysis Assignment

+# Kaggle Notebook: Model Optimization and Compression (11 Task ) - `neural-net-assignment.ipynb`

+This notebook (`neural-net-assignment.ipynb`) implements various model optimization and compression techniques on a Convolutional Neural Network (CNN) for image classification.
+It aims to reduce model size and improve inference speed with minimal impact on performance, comparing different strategies: **Pruning**, **Quantization**, and **Knowledge Distillation**.

-The code for Task 11 is organized into 11 distinct cells within the notebook, each performing a specific part of the implementation and analysis.
+The code for Task 11 is organized into multiple distinct cells within the notebook, each performing a specific part of the implementation and analysis.

 ## 1. Dataset